38 Phillips Street

 Themes: Architectural, Community Development and Education

-The property contains 11 acres that were purchased by Frederick L. Church from three separate parcels.
-The first lot was purchased from Edward A. Manning on Apr.
+Frederick L. Church acquired three separate parcels.
+The first. the house parcel lot was purchased from Manning on Apr.
 7, 1856.
-This was the house lot.
-The second lot came from John Abbot on May 7, 1863 and the remaining five acres from the heirs of Daniel P. Abbot; Ezra L. Abbot, John H. Abbot, George Abbot and Lucy Abbot on July 19, 1884.
+The second lot came from John Abbot on May 7, 1863, and the remaining five acres from the ; Ezra L. Abbot, John H. Abbot, George Abbot and Lucy Abbot on July 19, 1884.
+The property then contained 11 acres.

 Frederick Church was born in Fairhaven, MA on Feb.
 20, 1824, son of Gamaliel & Lydia (Alden) Church.
 Frederick became a bank clerk and was working in Boston in 1850.
 He married on June 19, 1860 to Arabella "Abbie" Walker of Medway, MA, b.
 Dec.
 8, 1830, daughter of Dean & Rebecca R. (Wright) Walker.
 Frederick brought his bride Abbie to Andover where Church was a cashier for the Andover Bank.
 Frederick died of consumption at Saratoga, NY on April 19, 1887.
 He was interred in Fairhaven, MA.